honeycombio/observability-day-workshop/docs/advanced-instrumentation.md

 # Advanced Instrumentation workshop

-This is a workshop delivered at Observability Days throughout 2024.
+This is a workshop that can be delivered at various events throughout the year.

 ## Workshop Agenda